Expertium/expertium.github.io/JReadability.md

 And also here are graphs illustrating Spearman's correlation coefficients and average RMSE of each version:

-Here is the formula used in JReadability-16, the best version that uses all 17 aforementioned features:
+Here is the formula used in JReadability-17, the best version that uses all 17 aforementioned features:

-The advantage of this model is that we can see how "important" certain features (specifically, the percentages of parts of speech) based on the absolute values of their coefficients.
-The percentage of adverbs has the largest coefficient, meaning that it affects the readability score the most.
-The percentage of proper nouns has the second largest coefficient.
-The percentage of auxiliary verbs has the smallest coefficient, meaning that it doesn't affect readability very much.

 ## Examples